janEntikan/panda3d-purses3d/README.md

 purses.addstr(0, 0, "purses!", (None, "myRedColor"))

 purses.refresh()

+# We can reposition this purses instance too so it doesn't take up the entire screen
+purses.node.setScale(0.5)
+purses.node.setPos(-0.3, 0, 0)

 ```
 You can change any properties found in the panda3d TextProperties class, though they're mostly untested.
 Especially changing text size could screw things up I imagine.